Alabuga Special Economic Zone

 Alabuga (Алабуга) is a special economic zone of an industrial and production type located in a 20 km^{2} area in the Yelabuzhsky District of the Republic of Tatarstan in the Kama Innovative Territorial Production Cluster 10 km from Yelabuga, 25 km from Naberezhnye Chelny, 40 km from Nizhnekamsk and 210 km from the regional center — Kazan.
 The shareholders of the management company of the SEZ "Alabuga" are the Russian Federation through the JSC "Special Economic Zones" with 100% state participation (Ministry of Land and Property of the Republic of Tatarstan).

 As of 2016–2017, "Alabuga" is the largest and most successful special economic zone of industrial and production type in Russia, accounting for 68% of total revenue (2017) and 42% of tax collections from all SEZs of the country (2016), providing 54% of private investment in Russian SEZ (2016).

-Controversy has emerged around claims of deceitful labor practices in Alabuga's factories where Shahed drones are produced for Russia's military.
-In May 2025, the Global Initiative Against Transnational Organized Crimes released a report with evidence that over 300 women aged 18–22 have been recruited from around the world, mostly Africa and Latin America, under allegedly false pretences of a "work-study program," to be sent to these drone factories in Alabuga.
+Controversy has emerged around claims of deceitful labor practices in Alabuga's factories where Shahed 136 drones are produced for Russia's military.
+In May 2025, the Global Initiative Against Transnational Organized Crimes released a report with evidence that over 300 women aged 18–22 have been recruited from around the world, mostly Africa and Latin America, under allegedly false pretenses of a "work-study program," to be sent to these drone factories in Alabuga.
+The deceptive and manipulative "Alabuga Start" program has recruited low-skilled workers from 27 countries with promises of a high salary, work training, accommodations, and integration into Russian society.